 Only letter-graded courses may be included in the program.
 All courses must be passed with a grade of C or better, and a B or better average grade must be maintained.
 Detailed requirements are available on the SEAS graduate policies pages.

 No thesis, foreign language, or general examination is required.
 A thesis option is possible, although not in CSE nor in the MS/MBA program.
 The master's thesis is not recommended for AB/SM students.

-Students admitted to the PhD program can apply for and receive the SM on completion of the requirements for the master’s degree in a given subject area, although not in Data Science.
-Prior approval of an SM Program Plan by the CHD is required, except for SEAS PhD students who are seeking the SM in the same subject as the PhD and whose approved PhD Program Plan coursework also meets the SM degree requirements.
+Students admitted to the PhD program can apply for and receive the SM on completion of the requirements for the master’s degree in a given subject area.
+Prior approval of an SM program plan by the CHD is required, except for SEAS PhD students who are seeking the SM in the same subject as the PhD and whose approved PhD program plan coursework also meets the SM degree requirements.